 The young artist has been beautifully playing guitar ever since.
 He’s perfectly filled in for his father and even sings his signature song, “Take it Easy.”
 It showcases his brilliant vocal talents, along with being a brilliant guitarist.

-Frey achieved solo success, and he co-wrote the worldwide hit “The Heat Is On” while also acting in some high-profile films such as Jerry Maguire.
+Frey achieved solo success and co-wrote the worldwide hit “The Heat Is On” while acting in high-profile films such as Jerry Maguire.
 He was married twice but had all of his children with Cindy Millican.
 The two shared a loving relationship until his sad death.

 Vince Gill is the fifth and final member of the current line-up.
-He enjoyed a great career before joining the band as an award-winning country musician.
+He enjoyed a great career as an award-winning country musician before joining the band.
 He is well-known for such hits as “What the Cowgirls Do” and “Whenever You Come Around.”

-His father, J. Stanley Gill was a lawyer and encouraged his son to play both banjo and guitar early.
+His father, J. Stanley Gill was a lawyer and encouraged his son to play banjo and guitar early.
 His first entrance into music was playing bluegrass in the band Mountain Smoke.
-They had a strong local following without much notoriety.
+They had a solid local following without much notoriety.

 Gill has played with many bands in his time, but most of his work was as a solo artist, releasing 20 albums in total.
 As with other band members, he’s also had plenty of acting work in such films as Maverick (1994) and Indecent Proposal (1993).

-In total, there have been nine permanent members of the band, along with the current five, Glenn Frey, Bernie Leadon, Don Felder, and Randy Meisner.
+There have been nine permanent band members, along with the current five, Glenn Frey, Bernie Leadon, Don Felder, and Randy Meisner.
 Added to the permanent members has also been a long list of touring musicians.

 Bernie Leadon left the band very early, back in 1975.
 Disgruntlement with the band’s direction and being tired of touring took their toll.
 He currently works as a session musician and a producer.
 He also joined the Eagles on stage in 2016 in their tribute to Glenn Frey.